SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.10.md

 In some cases, an error could occur in SLProtocol when performing a 'replace data' action that had to replace multiple bytes.

-#### Low-code apps: Header bar font color would incorrectly not be aligned with the theme color of the app [ID_34267]
+#### Low-Code Apps: Header bar font color would incorrectly not be aligned with the theme color of the app [ID_34267]

 <!-- MR 10.2.0 [CU7] - FR 10.2.10 -->